sbs20/scanservjs/README.md

 -- *A satisfied user*

+> It enabled me to still use my old hp3900 scanner without worrying about
+> drivers and vendor specific UIs.
+Furthermore, scans just being accessible via
+> an awesome web interface makes it even more brilliant!

+-- *Another satisfied user*

 scanservjs is a web UI frontend for your scanner.
 It allows you to share one or more scanners (using SANE) on a network without the need for drivers or complicated installation.